jimbobbennett/TwilioBugReproduction/README.md

 # TwilioBugReproduction

 Contains a reproduction for a bug in the Twilio Azure webjobs 3.0.0 stable release.
+Issue raised here - https://github.com/Azure/azure-webjobs-sdk-extensions/issues/502

 This solution has 2 projects - TwilioBugReproduction.Working and TwilioBugReproduction.Failing.
 These prjects are identical except for the NuGet packages in use.